 by Dale Robinson-

-That can be expensive: figures from the ABI (Association of British Insurers) show that 153,000 people had to claim for medical treatment while on holiday in 2019, the last year of any significant foreign travel.
+Figures from the ABI (Association of British Insurers) show that 153,000 people had to claim for medical treatment while on holiday in 2019, the last year of any significant foreign travel.

-In total £400 million was paid out in claims last year.
+In total £400 million was paid out in claims in the same year.

 Commenting on the stats, the ABI’s Senior Travel Policy Adviser, Charlie Campbell, said: